 We have a small showroom located at 1 Pop Rite Drive in Arcanum, OH.
 Hours are Wed: 4pm-7pm, Fri: 10am-2pm, Sat: 10am-4pm.
 Extended hours coming soon.

 Q) How do you accurately trace the process from beginning to end?

 A) Bales of cotton are marked with a permanent bale identifier (PBI) as they are ginned and it relates back to the producer's farm number.
 This number is retained on the bale until the bale is consumed at the textile mill to produce yarn.
 The yarn produced at the mill carries the same identification number through the entire process that creates denim fabric.
 Use of PBI numbers allow us to trace the cotton all the way from the farm, to the gin, to the mill, to All American Clothing and finally into your closet!

 Q) Why so many farm locations?

 A) Cotton from several fields may be needed in order to consistently produce a specific type of denim.
 The quality attributes of cotton are affected by climate, soil, seed and producer growing options so each field will provide different quality attributes to the cotton blend.
 The exact quality of the multiple cottons and the percentage of a specific cotton used is extremely important to the development of various denims.
 Blending the cotton from many locations allows us to put out identical and consistent runs of the same denim formula.
 By using permanent bale identifiers to trace the cotton we know exactly how much cotton from each farm was used to produce each run of denim.
-Every location shown on the traceability map played a part in the denim used to produce the jeans you are wearing.
-And every location uses USA labor.
+We used cotton from each farmer shown on the map, to blend and produce the perfect roll of denim, that we used to produce your jean.

 Q) How is the cotton blended?